Back to the future: Nokia prepares for mobile comeback

 But given the crop of newcomers like China's Xiaomi and India's Micromax, it may not be possible for Nokia to reproduce even the minor successes that Philips and Alcatel were able to achieve by renting out their brand.

-With advances in contract manufacturing and standardisation of software, components and features like touch-screens, it is also easier than ever for companies to outsource everything to produce lookalike phones.
+With advances in contract manufacturing and standardization of software, components and features like touch-screens, it is also easier than ever for companies to outsource everything to produce lookalike phones.

 "We only see this competitive pressure intensifying in coming years," said CCS Insight mobile analyst Ben Wood.
 "Barriers to entry in the handset market are lower than ever and almost anyone can enter the smartphone market.